ENME480/enme480.github.io/docs/labs/week-03.md

 - **Using turtlesim, ros2, and rqt:** https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html
 - **Understanding topics (CLI tools):** https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html

-> Want general background?
-The older **ROS Wiki** is mostly for ROS 1: https://wiki.ros.org/ (use the Humble docs above for this assignment).

 ---

 ## 🎯 What you’ll be able to do